History of Musical Film

 RKO: Fred and Ginger

 In 1928, businessman Joseph P. Kennedy teamed up with RCA Radio and the Keith-Orpheum vaudeville theatre circuit to form Radio-Keith-Orpheum, usually referred to as RKO Pictures.
 Although often strapped for cash, the studio managed an ambitious creative range, creating the iconographic King Kong and the landmark drama Citizen Kane.
-It is perhaps appropriate that the only major Hollywood studio formed after the invention of sound should produce the first series of screen musicals to successfully integrate song, story and dance -- all a full decade before Broadway saw a similar revolution begin with Oklahoma.
+It is perhaps appropriate that the first major Hollywood studio formed after the invention of sound should produce the first series of screen musicals to creatively integrate song, story and dance as story-telling tools -- all a full decade before Broadway saw a similar revolution begin with Oklahoma.

 RKO's earliest musicals had been forgettable efforts until a lucky bit of support casting unexpectedly opened the way for change.
 Broadway veteran Fred Astaire made little headway in Hollywood until RKO cast him in the minor role of a band leader in Flying Down To Rio (1933).
 When offered the choice of several starlets as a dance partner, he chose Ginger Rogers, who he had met when he choreographed a routine for her in the 1930 Broadway production of Girl Crazy.
 Through most of Flying Down to Rio, top-billed stars Dolores Del Rio and Gene Raymond slog through a tedious love plot (and several equally tedious songs) while Astaire and Rogers make occasional wisecracks.
-Then during "The Carioca," Fred and Ginger step on to the floor and touch foreheads while dancing.
+Then during "The Carioca," Fred and Ginger step on to a nightclub dance floor and link foreheads while dancing.
 Their wholesome charm had unmistakably sexual undertones, and turned an otherwise minor number into the highlight of the film.
 Flying Down to Rio managed just under half a million dollars in profit -- which, with the Great Depression at its worst, was enough to get the attention of RKO executives.

 Rio had a surprising impact on viewers.
 Decades later, director Stanley Donen described his reaction this way --